-Hannover Rück considers its internal capital model a key component of its enterprise risk management system to analyse its overall risk position, to quantify risks and to determine the economic capital required to meet those risks.
+Hannover Rück's internal capital model is a key component of the risk management system.
+It serves to analyse its overall risk position, to quantify risks and to determine the economic capital required to assume those risks.

 Main applications are: